Wednesday, October 26, 2011

 Put the egg yolks, salt and mustard into the bowl and beat with a wire whisk.
 When the mixture becomes thick, begin to add the oil, one drop at a time at first.
 Whisking constantly.
 As the mixture thickens, increase the oil to a steady stream until the mayonnaise becomes thick and glossy.
 When all of the oil is incorporated, beat in the vinegar.

-The mayonnaise with keep in the
+The mayonnaise with keep in the refrigerator for up to 1 week.

 I got so excited that I even made a lemon and dill mayonnaise to go on my lunch time chicken and salad sandwiches